bolderbrush10/SearchlightAssault/modder-notes.md

     - There's probably a good few default ones that would suit being changed to night time and having some searchlights thrown into

-- working_sound for the spotter

 - Shadow layer cleanup:
-  I think I need to go into photoshop and make it so that any pixels from the base layer exclude pixels from the shadow layer
+  I think I need to go into photoshop or blender and rig it so that any pixels from the base layer exclude pixels from the shadow layer

 - Mod compatability setting feature: \nWildcard matching possible with asterisk *

-- Think about teleporting or somehow... hiding the entities we're replacing.
+- Look more into teleporting or somehow... hiding the entities we're replacing.
   It'd be nice to not have to spawn / destroy turrets all the time just because we're boosting them.
+  Initial research doesn't look promising.

 - Break apart into a 'boostable turrets' mod
   Let people use mod settings to control what level the boosting is